Emergency dentist services

 - Tooth extraction

 If you’re in need of an emergency dentist Miami dental professional Dr. John Paul Gallardo and his excellent team have been providing unparalleled care to South Florida patients for over 25 years.
-Call 305-447-1447 today to be connected with our skilled emergency dentists or to schedule an appointment at our dental clinic.
+Call 305-447-1447 today to contact with our skilled emergency dentists or to schedule an appointment at our dental clinic.